We Have Her Back

 The data was clear: When women, and especially women of color, run for office, they are subjected to a double standard that has nothing to do with their qualifications and everything to do with this country’s history of sexism and racism.

 Racism and sexism have no place in our society – period.
 And these issues go beyond this election cycle.
 The pervasiveness of sexism in our political and public discourse infects not only how we think about women running for public office, but also how we think about women leaders in every sector – as CEOs, as health care leaders, as front-line managers.
 And those become the messages our daughters – and sons – learn about the limitations of gender and race.

-Read the summary of findings below – and download the full report here.
+Read the summary of findings below.

 - The report found that one quarter of coverage of Sen. Harris included racist and sexist stereotyping and tropes, from misogynoir like the harmful ‘Angry Black Woman’ trope to the racist so-called “birther” conspiracy.
 And journalists rarely discussed Harris’ race or gender independently of each other.